tlverse/tlverse-handbook/index.Rmd

 ### Mark van der Laan {-}

-Mark van der Laan, PhD, is Professor of Biostatistics and Statistics at UC Berkeley and co-director of UC Berkeley's [Center for Targeted Machine Learning and Causal Inference](https://ctml.berkeley.edu/).
+Mark van der Laan is Professor of Biostatistics and of Statistics at UC Berkeley and co-director of UC Berkeley's [Center for Targeted Machine Learning and Causal Inference](https://ctml.berkeley.edu/).
 His research interests include statistical methods in computational biology, survival analysis, censored data, adaptive designs, targeted maximum likelihood estimation, causal inference, data-adaptive loss-based learning, and multiple testing.
 His research group developed loss-based super learning in semiparametric models, based on cross-validation, as a generic optimal tool for the estimation of infinite-dimensional parameters, such as nonparametric density estimation and prediction with both censored and uncensored data.
 Building on this work, his